rachelleburgos/arduino-posture-corrector/README.md

   <h3 align="center">Arduino Posture Corrector</h3>

   <p align="center">
   A small wearable device that alerts the user whenever they are slouching.
-Created for my embedded systems course at CUNY Hunter College during the Fall 2022 semester.
 </div>